Community Relations

 Our aim is, wherever possible, to help youngsters find the means and motivation to help themselves.
 That might mean providing them with equipment like wheelchairs, specialist therapy, like conductive education or simply the opportunity to stand on their own feet and structure their lives, through the Emily Jordan Foundation.
 These range from support for children with disabilities through the National Institute for Conductive Education where Anthony and Graham Coombs serve as trustees to providing scholarships for aspiring and talented young choreographers and designers at the Birmingham Royal Ballet’s Ballet Now programme.

 More important of all, our work gives S&U staff the opportunity to do their bit for local good causes too.
-These have ranged from a Million Metre Row for Marie Curie Cancer Care, to sponsorship of kayak rides, cake days and five-day cycle rides.
+These have ranged from donating over 1500 items to their Christmas Collection drive and supporting Macmillan, Not Home Alone and Andy's Man Club.

 Good business means doing good and we never forget it.
 Below are a few examples of our work: